 - Buttermilk.
 Regular milk will work, of course.
-But I think buttermilk adds a nice undertone of tang, not to mention creaminess.
+But I think buttermilk adds a nice undertone of tang, not to mention creaminess (that's why Buttermilk Ranch Dressing is so popular)!
 And no worries if you don't have any buttermilk on hand!
 Simply scroll down a bit for instructions on how to make your own.

 - Apple cider vinegar and Worcestershire sauce.
 Don't leave these ingredients out, because just a tiny amount of each contributes to the delicious flavor of this dressing.

 - Garlic powder and onion powder.
 While I looooove fresh garlic, I feel like it (and fresh onion) would overpower this recipe.
 So using powders instead is the perfect compromise.

 - Salt and freshly-ground black pepper.
 In particular, don't skimp on the salt...it's what makes all of the other flavors in the dressing pop.

 Sometimes making the things you love at home from scratch can be a bit intimidating, but I promise that this ranch dressing recipe is worth the minimal effort.
 It's healthier (as in, no additives or preservatives), more budget-friendly, and quick and easy to whip up in a flash.

 - Whisk together the mayo, sour cream, and buttermilk.